Cloud Costs, Attributed at Runtime

 Cost attribution method

-Reads billing exports filtered by manually applied resource tags
+Billing exports filtered by manually applied resource tags

 Time to meaningful data